2008 bay Arabian mare

 Millie and her sire Boss Hoss were surrendered to SAFE after their owner suffered a stroke and could no longer care for them.
 Millie lived together with her sire for most of her life, but she seems to have avoided pregnancy, probably because of her ability to double-barrel kick.
 (It should be noted that keeping a mare and stallion together is asking for an unplanned pregnancy, whether the two horses are related to one another or not!)
-Millie came to SAFE without being halter-broken, and at 11 years of age, she was completely unhandled.
-Her forelock, mane, and tail were packed with burrs, and we had to get her much more comfortable with being handled by humans before we could tackle that particular grooming project.
-Millie’s made great progress towards being gentled already by Terry, and we have high hopes for this lovely girl.
-All SAFE horses are adopted with a no-breeding clause, no exceptions.
+Millie came to SAFE without being halter-broken, and at 11 years of age, she was completely unhandled and untouchable.
+With time, patience, and kindness, Millie transformed herself into the sweetest, most affectionate little mare.
+Millie was started under saddle at SAFE in the spring of 2020, and although she made a great start at becoming a riding horse, she seemed to find the initial experience a bit unnerving.
+With time, we’re sure she would have been fine with being ridden, but before we could get too far, her perfect adopter arrived, looking for a companion horse!
+Millie is now living happily with her new bestie, Maddy, where all she has to do is live her best life and be a good friend!

 What a beautiful mare this girl has become.
 She is gentle, interested, and affectionate with both her new human and horse buddies.
 While we have many weeks of training ahead before she is ready to adopt, this girl’s future is shining bright.